RaniAgus/installscript/README.md

         packages: [zsh]
 ```

+> [!WARNING]
-If dependency is not declared, installscript will output a TODO comment, so the
+> If dependency is not declared, installscript will output a TODO comment, so
-user can manually add it to the configuration file later if needed.
+> the user can manually add it to the configuration file later if needed.

 ### 3. Run commands before or after install